Date of Degree

 Copyright 2007 Faisal Amer Goussous

 Goussous, Faisal Amer.
-"Grasp planning for digital humans." thesis, University of Iowa, 2007.
+"Grasp planning for digital humans."
+MS (Master of Science) thesis, University of Iowa, 2007.